Fluid Dynamics#

 It should look like this

-as a variable!
+object as a variable!
 Notice how

-To simulate the real world on the computer, we’ll break the tunnel into \(n_x\times n_y\) squares which we’ll call voxels.
+To simulate the real world on the computer, we’ll break the tunnel into \(n_x \times n_y\) squares which we’ll call voxels.

 The key quantity in your simulation is nine microscopic degrees of freedom